 I remember the experience fondly, as did my younger brother John.
-Our next door neighbors did the same as I did, and they too enjoyed it.
-The school still keeps in touch us me via an annual publication about graduates and teachers.
-I would recommend the experience to anyone although, in my day back in 1957-58, it cost my father about CA$4,000 or $35,000 in 2016 dollars, for everything, including school fees and travel.
+Our next-door neighbors did the same as I did, and they, too, enjoyed it.
+The school still keeps in touch with me via an annual publication about graduates and teachers.
+I would recommend the experience to anyone, although, in my day back in 1957-58, it cost my father about CAD$4,000 or $40,000 in 2023 dollars for everything, including school fees and travel.

 I visited the school again in 1988 with my wife Loy.
 We had lunch with the current headmaster, who had taught me in my French classes.
 He said that the cost of the school was then about US$50,000 per year for boarders because the Swiss Franc had increased to $US1.25 from the $.22 it was in my time.
 This meant that starting teachers were paid about $US72,000.
 Most of them made $90,000 - $100,000.
 By the 1990s, North American students were rare, having been replaced by lots of Japanese and Chinese students.